Transfer to the University Archives

 The Bentley offers onsite, free consultations to address these questions.
 Answers are based on an analysis of a unit’s records environment and on current best practices in recordkeeping with an awareness of institutional, legal, fiscal, and historical values and risks that University of Michigan records may contain.

 To transfer digital files

 The Bentley accepts records in digital formats, whether they have been continuously maintained in digital format since creation, or whether they have been digitized from analog formats.
-Tools and procedures for transferring digital files are subject to change as systems and formats continue to evolve.
+We prefer for files to arrive on hard drives, USB drives, DVDs/CDs or cloud transfers.
+Howerver, tools and procedures for transferring digital files are subject to change as systems and formats continue to evolve.